-Mr. Klein is a Co-Chair of the Lawyers' Committee for Civil Rights Under Law.
+Mr. Klein is the immediate past Co-Chair of the Executive Board of the Lawyers' Committee for Civil Rights Under Law.
 For numerous years, Mr. Klein has been selected as one of the Lawdragon 500 leading lawyers in America as well as Best Lawyers in America, New York’s Super Lawyers – Manhattan Edition, and as a member of the Hall of Fame in the Legal 500.
 Mr. Klein is a Fellow of the College of Labor & Employment Lawyers.
 Mr. Klein received his undergraduate degree from the School of Industrial and Labor Relations at Cornell University in 1987 and his law degree from Hofstra University in 1990.

 (*Prior results do not guarantee a similar outcome.)